-This section applies to schools that are part of a transformation zone as the result of three consecutive years of being in the lowest performance category or designation that are not operated by a special management team.
-The school corporation is not subject to Indiana Code Article 20-29 in these transformation zone schools unless the school corporation voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2.
-If the school corporation voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2, the school corporation may authorize a school within the transformation zone to opt out of bargaining allowable subjects or discussing discussion items by specifying the excluded items on the notice required under Indiana Code § 20-29-5-2(b).
+This section applies to schools that are part of a transformation zone as the result of three consecutive years of being in the lowest performance category or designation.
+These transformation zone schools are not subject to Indiana Code Article 20-29 unless the school corporation voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2.
+If the school corporation voluntarily recognizes an exclusive representative under Indiana Code § 20-29-5-2, the school corporation may authorize such a school within the transformation zone to opt out of bargaining allowable subjects by specifying the excluded items on the notice required under Indiana Code § 20-29-5-2(b).
 Such notice must be provided to IEERB at the time of the notice is posted.
-See IEERB Nonrule Policy Document No. 2019-1 and Indiana Code § 20-31-9.5-9.5 for more information.
+See NPD 2022-1 and Indiana Code § 20-31-9.5-9.5 for more information.